Best Electric Mountain Bikes (e-MTB)

 You have to get up to get down, and one of the purposes of e-bikes is to make it much easier to do so.
 Some of our testers even claim that climbing is now nearly as fun as descending when you've got pedal assistance.
 Climbing on an e-MTB with pedal assist support is somewhat different than climbing on a bike without a motor.
 These bikes are capable of carrying some serious speed uphill, changing the climbing dynamic with a much faster pace, often tossing finesse out the window in favor of power and momentum.
 The heavy weight of these bikes and plus-sized tires gives them incredible traction, keeping them planted on the ground, and dampening switches can be left wide open to enjoy the added traction benefits of active rear suspension.
 Each bike's geometry, handling, and power output all played a role in how well these bikes performed on the ascents, and we had plenty of time to test them while rallying back uphill for more downhill laps.

 The Bulls E-Stream had power for days and could mash its way up just about anything, but its overall weight and size made it a little more awkward in slower or more technical sections of climbing.
 Likewise, the Commencal Meta Power 29 Team has ample power for grinding uphill, but the long wheelbase and super slack front end made this bike a little unwieldy in super steep or tight terrain while climbing.
 The YT Decoy CF Pro also has plenty of power, but it seems clear that this bike was designed for the descents.
 The Decoy still climbs relatively well, but testers found the low bottom bracket height made it more prone to pedal strikes than other competitors.
-Our least favorite bike on the climbs was the Ghost Hybride SL AMR.
-The Ghost has solid geometry numbers, but the pedal assistance felt less powerful and was less consistent than the competition.

 The Specialized Turbo Levo SL was a bit of an outlier in this metric.
 With roughly half the power output and torque of the full-power models, it makes you work a fair bit harder on the climbs.
 That said, it has a comfortable geometry and quick handling.
 Riders who enjoy laying down their own power will find the added boost of the smooth but lighter power output to be just what they need to get up most climbs with ease.